MDalprato/reolink/README.md

-# Reolink Event Relay
+# Reolink HKSV support for homebridge

 This repository contains a small asynchronous Python script that connects to a Reolink camera or NVR, listens for AI detection events (people, vehicles, pets), and forwards those events to an external HTTP endpoint.
 After a short delay it sends a reset call, allowing downstream automation systems to react to motion while keeping their state in sync.
+The script is designed to act as a lightweight server that bridges Reolink hardware with a Homebridge setup so that motion events can be captured as HomeKit Secure Video (HKSV) recordings.

 ## Features
 - Subscribes to the Reolink Baichuan TCP push channel for near real-time AI detections.